arpitbbhayani/articles/blogs/copy-on-write.md

 ![Copy-on-Write a Binary Tree](https://user-images.githubusercontent.com/4745789/80869877-7606fb80-8cc0-11ea-8a9b-2b7312a59f11.png)

 Copy on write is just a semantic, the implementation of this semantic depends on the data structure and the usecase.
 CoW with trees could be implemented as shown above, for LinkedList things are very similar to Trees becoase everything is just a pointer.
 In arrays

-# Why should we Copy-on-Write
-Copy-on-Write is a wonderful way to save the copy operation is deferred to the first write it is possible to significantly reduce the resource consumption of unmodified copies, while adding a small overhead to resource-modifying operations when traversal operations vastly outnumber mutations

- - removes the need of deep copying
- - say if copy something and do not modify at all, out deep copy efforts are a loss
- - efficient rollbacks

 # CoW in action
 In this section we see how Copy-on-Write semantics finds its use in a variety of fields and branches like Operating Systems, Databases, and even Time Travel.